 Make sure to feed 2-4% of his TARGET body weight if he’s overweight, not of his current body weight.

 Also, are you feeding more fatty sources of protein like pork or chicken?
 Try feeding leaner sources of protein like rabbit and venison.

-If your dog isn’t very active, try feeding him less than the recommended 2-3%.
+If your dog isn’t very active, try feeding him less than the recommended 2-4%.
 Stick closer to 1.5-2% and try that approach for a few weeks!

 Technically it can be mixed together, and some companies even sell raw food toppers for exactly that purpose – to make dry dog food more enticing for picky eaters.

 A way around this potential challenge is to feed kibble and raw meat at different times of the day.
 You could feed kibble in the morning and raw at night, or vice versa.

 Raw Feeding FAQs: Can Dogs With Purine Sensitivities Eat Raw Dog Food?

 These dogs can still eat a raw meat diet, but it should be customized to their specific needs.